 TSH, thyrotropin test

 This is a blood test that measures your level of thyroid stimulating hormone (TSH).
-Health care providers use this test to diagnose problems affecting the thyroid.
+Healthcare providers use this test to diagnose problems affecting the thyroid.

-Your thyroid is a butterfly-shaped gland located near the base of your throat above your collarbones.
+Your thyroid is a butterfly-shaped gland near the base of your throat above your collarbones.
 The thyroid makes two hormones, T3 and T4, that affect your energy levels, mood, weight, and other important parts of your health.

 The pituitary gland in your brain makes a chemical called TSH, which triggers your thyroid to make T3 and T4.
-When your pituitary gland produces too much or too little TSH, this can cause your thyroid to be overactive (hyperthyroidism) or underactive (hypothyroidism).
+When your pituitary gland makes too much or too little TSH, this can cause your thyroid to be overactive (hyperthyroidism) or underactive (hypothyroidism).